learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 ![png](index_files/index_52_0.png)

 The results of L2 regularization are quite disappointing here.
-We notice the discrepancy between validation and training accuracy seems to have decreased slightly, but the end result is definitely not getting better.
+Notice the discrepancy between validation and training accuracy seems to have decreased slightly, but the end result is definitely not getting better.

 ## L1 Regularization